Scalar Quantization as Sparse Least Square Optimization: Experimental Results

 To test the performance of the proposed algorithms on data of different distributions, three types of distributions, namely Mixture of Gaussian, Uniform and Single Gaussian, are employed to generate 500 samples from each of them.
 The samples are constrained in the range of $[0,100]$, and the distributions of the data we used could be shown as figure \ref{fig:ArtificialDataIllustration}.
-In practice, these three types of quantization could include most cases of data distribution.\\
+In practice, these three types of distributions could describe most cases of 1-d data characteristics.\\

 The experimental results for different quantization methods based on the above 3 types of data is shown in figure \ref{fig:PerformanceartificalGeneratedData}.
 From the figure, it could be observed that the information loss deficiency of $l_1$ without least square is more significant comparing to those for neural network and MNIST image.
 However, considering the running time reduced by the algorithm, the overall performance could still be regarded as merited.
 Also, if least square is employed to optimize the values of the vector, the information loss of $l_1$ approach will be only slightly higher than k-means based methods optimization, while the run-time will be still of great advantage comparing to the k-means branch of methods.\\